 Children must wait until traffic has stopped before moving onto the school crossing.
 Please encourage your child to observe these rules and use the crossing correctly when the flags are out.
 Students must take care at all times.
-Bicycles must be wheeled, NOT RIDDEN across the school crossing.

 Bicycles and Scooters